 Holidays and festivals feel like a distant memory, and it doesn’t look like they’ll be returning anytime soon.

-Whilst many people are worried about their ticket refunds – what will happen to the independent festival and swimwear brands who rely on seasonal income?
+Whilst many people are worried about their ticket refunds – it's not just the tourism industry that will be affected and could also cause financial difficulties for niche fashion companies who profit from summer.
+What will happen to the independent festival and swimwear brands who rely on seasonal income?
 More flights and events are getting cancelled every day and Health Secretary Matt Hancock has said it’s “unlikely” that summer holidays will go ahead.

 Belle Beachwear sells swim and festival wear and is run independently by 23-year-old Jodie alongside her full-time job.